ShauryaMalh/redfin-rent-estimator/README.md

--Add more robust ML model (XGBoost / CatBoost) -Implement an Options Page for user API key entry
--Use offscreen documents instead of opening full tabs for scraping -Improve scraping resilience against Redfin DOM changes -Add visualization charts in popup (ROI over time, rent vs cost)
+-Add more robust ML model (XGBoost / CatBoost) -Implement an Options Page for user API key entry -Improve scraping resilience against Redfin DOM changes -Add visualization charts in popup (ROI over time, rent vs cost)

-🔑 **API Key Note**
+🔑 **API Improvement**
-Store your RentCast API key securely using `chrome.storage.sync`.
+Store the RentCast API key securely using `chrome.storage.sync`.
 In a future update, an Options Page will allow users to input and manage their key.

 ---